 CentOS is an enterprise-level server OS used by various companies and corporations across many industries nowadays.
 Because of its stability and extreme reliability, it is also the choice of many store admins and eCommerce companies.
 In this blog, I will break down the steps of how to install the new Magento 2 beta on a server running CentOS 7.

-It is recommended that you have Zend Server 5.6, PHP 5.6.x or 5.5.x already installed on your server along with its required extensions.
-MySQL 5.6.x and phpMyAdmin is also needed in order to proceed further.
+It is recommended that you have Zend Server 5.6, PHP 5.6.x, or 5.5.x already installed on your server along with its required extensions.
+MySQL 5.6.x and phpMyAdmin are also needed in order to proceed further.

 Step 2: Download Magento 2.

 Then use the following command to download a copy of Magento 2 from Github onto your web server’s directory.